DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 > [!info]+ **The Raven & the Elk**
 > The raven is the Roc of Mount Ghakis in disguise.
 While in this form, the roc uses the statistics of an ordinary **raven**, except it has an Intelligence score of 15 (+2), a Wisdom score of 20 (+5), a Charisma score of 14 (+2), and the hit points, proficiency bonus, and saving throw proficiencies of a **roc**.
 >
 > The **dire elk** is one of Barovia's rarest creatures, and a beast once held sacred to the Huntress of the Ladies Three.
-If the players speak to it the raven using the spell *speak with animals* or similar magic, it introduces itself solemnly as Turul, and shares only that it has come to stand vigil over the elk and mourn its passing.
+If the players speak to the raven using the spell *speak with animals* or similar magic, it introduces itself solemnly as Turul, and shares only that it has come to stand vigil over the elk and mourn its passing.

 > [!abstract]+ **The Stone Slab**
 > If the players choose to investigate the slab, they find that it bears a carving of a spider over an engraved three-pointed star, the grooves lined with lichen and moss.
 (The slab is an ancient monument to the Weaver, and the three-pointed star the symbol of the Ladies Three.)